-Response/Recommendation: Considering the rarity of venous thromboembolism (VTE) events in healthy pediatric patients (under the age of 11 years) who undergo elective orthopaedic procedures, early ambulation and/or mechanical intermittent devices should be sufficient for VTE prophylaxis.
-However, if a pediatric orthopaedic patient undergoes a trauma procedure or a major reconstruction resulting in immobility, requires critical care and/or central venous catheter placement, or carries other risk factors for VTE, prophylaxis with a supplementary pharmacologic agent should be considered.
+Response/Recommendation: Considering the rarity of venous thromboembolism (VTE) events in healthy pediatric and adolescent patients undergoing elective orthopaedic procedures, early ambulation and/or mechanical intermittent devices are sufficient for the prevention of VTE.
+However, pediatric orthopaedic patients undergoing surgery following major trauma, as well as patients undergoing major reconstruction resulting in prolonged immobilization, require critical care.
+Additionally, they exhibit other risk factors for VTE, and prophylaxis with a supplementary pharmacologic agent should be considered.

-Rationale: The rate of VTE following pediatric orthopaedic procedures is extremely low and has been mostly reported in national database studies.
-The lowest incidence rates of VTE have been reported in pediatric patients undergoing elective orthopaedic procedures, reaching as low as 0.0515%1, and 4 per 10,000 in another series2.
-Reported rates rise to 0.10% when including patients who undergo any orthopaedic operation, including those for trauma and infection3.
-The highest rates have been reported in reviews of patients following trauma (up to 0.68%), requiring postoperative critical care admissions (6%), requiring placement of a central venous catheter, and prolonged immobility4–6.
+Rationale: Studies of national databases have found that the incidence of VTE following pediatric orthopaedic procedures is generally quite low.
+The lowest incidence rates of VTE have been reported in pediatric patients undergoing elective orthopaedic procedures, with estimates as low as 0.0515%1, and 0.04%2.
+Additionally, the incidence of VTE rose to 0.10% when including patients undergoing any orthopedics procedure, including patients where the indication was trauma or infection3.
+The highest rates have been reported in studies of pediatric orthopaedic patients undergoing surgery following trauma (up to 0.68%)4,5.

-Literature is even more limited when reporting the rates of VTE in specific pediatric orthopaedic conditions or procedures.
-A rate of 0.25% of symptomatic VTE was reported in a single-center cohort of adolescents undergoing knee arthroscopy7.
-Jain et al., reported a rate of VTE of 21/10,000 spinal fusions in children and adolescents using data from the National Inpatient Sample (NIS)8.
-The remainder of reports were based on surveys of members of the Pediatric Orthopaedic Society of North America (POSNA)9–11.
+Current literature is also considerably limited when examining the rates of VTE occurrence in specific pediatric orthopaedic conditions or procedures.
+In one study of adolescents undergoing knee arthroscopy, 0.25% of patients experienced a symptomatic VTE event6.
+Additionally, Jain et al., found that in a review of the National Inpatient Sample (NIS), 0.21% of pediatric patients undergoing spinal fusion surgery experienced a VTE event7.
+The remainder of studies were surveys of current members of the Pediatric Orthopaedic Society of North America (POSNA)8–10.

-In the United States, guidelines published by the American Academy of Pediatrics (AAP) have provided recommendations for mechanical versus chemical prophylaxis based on risk assessment12.
-Unfortunately, the only specific elective orthopaedic risk factor was for hip and knee reconstruction, and the only orthopaedic reference came from the American College of Chest Physicians (ACCP) guidelines, which focus on adult reconstruction13.
-Nevertheless, when examining the AAP recommendations, early ambulation and mechanical prophylaxis appear to be sufficient for VTE prophylaxis following most pediatric orthopaedic operations.
-High-risk scenarios where chemical prophylaxis should be considered include the presence of multiple other compounding risk factors, such as a history of VTE, obesity, sickle cell disease, oncologic diagnosis, and trauma, among others.
-Similar risk-stratified recommendations have been provided by the Association of Paediatric Anaesthetists of Great Britain and Ireland14.
+Clinical practice guidelines (CPG) by the American Academy of Pediatrics (AAP) recommend that the decision of whether to use mechanical or chemical prophylaxis be determined based on the level of an individual patient’s VTE risk11.
+Unfortunately, the only specific elective orthopaedic risk factor was for hip and knee reconstruction.
+Additionally, the only orthopaedic reference came from the American College of Chest Physicians (ACCP) guidelines, which focus on adult reconstruction12.
+Nevertheless, the AAP guidelines found that early ambulation and mechanical prophylaxis were adequate for the prevention of VTE following most pediatric orthopaedic operations.
+However, they do list certain high-risk scenarios where chemical prophylaxis must be considered.
+These include patients with a history of prior VTE, obesity, immobility, and trauma.
+Similarly, recommendations on effective risk-stratification models have been provided by the Association of Pediatric Anesthetists of Great Britain and Ireland13.